adderthorn/Furthermark/README.md

 * Status bar with word/character counts
 * Ability to copy entire markdown document's raw HTML

+## Known Issues

+* Syntax highlighting in the editor pane sometimes gets "confused" and will get stuck highlighting everything as a header, code block, hyperlink, etc.
+* Switching between themes and loading of themes is unstable
+* Many functions of the web preview rely on specially-timed JavaScript calls; this has caused some instability
+* Scrolling is not synced as well as it could be
+* Right-clicking in the editor pane sometimes causes a formatting bar to appear, which should not happen

+## Planned New Features

+* Support tabs to allow multiple documents open at once
+* Support multiple copy options
+    * Rich formatting
+    * Copy snippet as HTML
+* Allow printing and exporting as PDF
+* Support language syntax highlighting in preview
+* Auto-bulleting lists

 ## Special Thanks

 A special thanks to [Markdig](https://github.com/lunet-io/markdig) for use of their wonderful Markdown processor.